Common scab and powdery scab are bacterial and 'fungal' diseases of potato skins, causing rough, scabby patches.

 What are potato scabs?

-Common scab is caused by a number of different species of Streptomyces, and powdery scab by Spongospora subterranea f. sp. subterranea.
+Common scab is caused by a number of different species of Streptomyces, and powdery scab by Spongospora subterranea.
 Both are pathogenic micro-organisms and cause rough, scabby patches.
-Scabs appear during summer and persist on harvested tubers throughout storage.
+Scabs appear during summer and persist on harvested

 Common scab is most serious on potatoes, but also affects beetroot, radishes, swedes and turnips.
 Common scab is worse if soil conditions are dry when the potato tubers form.

-Powdery scab is worse under wet conditions and also sometimes infects tomato roots.
+Powdery scab is worse under wet conditions and also sometimes infects the roots of tomato plants.

 You may see the following symptoms: